Sessions + Memory with Services¶

 Cross-Process Scaling¶

-Because all state lives in the Agent Memory Server (backed by Redis), multiple processes can share sessions:
+Because all state lives in Redis, multiple processes can share sessions:

 - Horizontal scaling: deploy multiple agent replicas behind a load balancer.